teobabic/Simo/README.md

 * Place an AR Anchor on the floor of your room and use the *Change camera* and *Change view* buttons to toggle between different tracking views.

 ## Compatibility
-The project was made and tested in Unity 2020.2.0f1, Xcode 12.3, iPhone XS and iOS 14.2
+The project was last tested and run in Unity 2021.3+, Xcode 14.3, iPhone 13 Pro and iOS 16.4

 System requirements:
 * iPhone with ARKit and FaceID capabilities